 With regard to energy, what concerns us most is the constant fluctuation of the market, to be able to help our customers understand how the electricity market works and to adapt the most beneficial actions and proposals to each customer’s profile.

-How did DEXCell Energy Manager help your clients overcome these obstacles?
+How did DEXMA Platform help your clients overcome these obstacles?

 Where is Energy Traders Consulting this year?
 What can we expect from your business in 2017 in terms of business growth goals?